ahhlee/golden_ratio_bingo/grbingo/README.md

 ********************************

-## Requirements:
+## Required Modules:
 -random
 -requests
 -pandas
 -io
 -tabulate

+These modules can be installed via the pip install command followed by the module name.

 *******************************

 ## To Run:

-To run install required modules via pip install.

-Once random, requests, pandas, io, and tabulate modules have been installed use the following command to run the program in the terminal:
+After cloning the file, use the following command in the terminal to run the program:

 **python grbingo.py**

-This will run the program which will write and save a grbingocard.txt file.
+Once the program has successfully run it will create a grbingocard.txt file in the current directory.

 *********
 ### Example Output: